Deciso DEC3862 fan swap

 Quick aside: please take a second to marvel at the amazing non-SI unit for the static pressure.
 Inches of water.

 Thankfully Noctua have the NF-A4x20 FLX which has a very comparable static pressure of 22.16Pa and a peak airflow of 9.4m3 per hour, and a 3-pin power connector.
-The 3rd wire is for speed sensing, so not having it connected in this application is OK.
+The 3rd wire is for speed sensing, so not having it connected in this application is fine.
 I leave research into the weird units used in the Sunon spec sheet and how to convert to the SI units I quote for the Noctua as an exercise for you, dear reader.

 DEC3862 with top cover off